-The knitted T-shirt is a little more dressed up than your average cotton crew neck which, to be fair, has roots in underwear.
+The knitted T-shirt is a little more dressed up than your average cotton crew neck which, to be fair, has its roots in underwear.
 A knit offers a more premium take on the wardrobe workhorse.

 The Printed T-Shirt

-Although at first glance a printed tee might seem like a headache to integrate into your existing casual wardrobe, doing so is actually surprisingly easy.
+Although at first glance a printed T-shirt might seem like a headache to integrate into your existing wardrobe, doing so is actually surprisingly easy.
 Keep it cool by teaming with a pair of denim shorts or distressed jeans for a Cali slacker vibe, or smarten it up for the city by layering it under a dark, unstructured blazer.

 The Logo T-Shirt